splunk/public-o11y-docs/sp-oncall/spoc-integrations/victorops-hubot-integration.rst

-Hubot is your company’s robot.
+Hubot is your company's robot.
 Install it in your VictorOps timeline to dramatically improve employee efficiency.

 The Hubot - VictorOps Adapter allows your Hubot to join your VictorOps